blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   getblockchaininfo

-The ``getblockchaininfo`` method returns a JSON object containing state information about blockchain processing.
+The ``getblockchaininfo`` method returns a json object containing state information about blockchain processing.

- * Note that when the chain tip is at the last block before a network upgrade activation, the consensus.chaintipc value is not equal to the consensus.nextblock value. ``consensus.chaintip != consensus.nextblock``.
+ * Note that when the chain tip is at the last block before a network upgrade activation, the ``consensus.chaintipc`` value is not equal to the ``consensus.nextblock`` value.

 Arguments: